varnish/Varnish-Book/varnish_book.rst

    cache or cache multiple copies of the same content for each user than it is to deliver the wrong content to the wrong person.

-   You worst-case scenario should be a broken cache and overloaded web servers, not a compromised user-account and a lawsuit.
+   Your worst-case scenario should be a broken cache and overloaded web servers, not a compromised user-account and a lawsuit.

 Exercise: Compare Vary and ``hash_data``